Adithya12121992/SMSSpamClassification/README.md

 3. ABOUT
 --------

-The corpus has been collected by Gåmez Hidalgo, J.M., Yamakami, A. Contributions to the Study of SMS Spam Filtering: New Collection and Results.
+The corpus has been collected by Gï¿½mez Hidalgo, J.M., Yamakami, A. Contributions to the Study of SMS Spam Filtering: New Collection and Results.
 Proceedings of the 2011 ACM Symposium on Document Engineering (DOCENG'11), Mountain View, CA, USA, 2011.

 We would like to thank Vivek Chutke (https://www.kaggle.com/vivekchutke/spam-ham-sms-dataset) for making the NUS SMS Corpus available.